The Basics of Win-Zip

 Files are "Zipped" -- compressed -- for easier downloading.
 When files are zipped, you can download SEVERAL files all at once instead of one at a time. ('Cause dude . . . one at a time SUCKS.)
 Zipped files are a little smaller and faster to download.
 You have to unzip them before you use them.
 When you're done un-zipping, the zipped originals don't need to be saved (unless you want to back them up for archiving -- but then you've have to unzip them again, and why waste the time?)

-I explain a lot of this backwards, so you may want to read the whole thing before you start TRYING any of this.
-Oh, and I explain everything with the assumption that you're working from a Windows XP operating system.
+I explain everything with the assumption that you're working from a Windows XP or higher operating system.
 Apple users and dinosaur operating systems, sorry, can't help ya.

 A zipped file has a very distinct graphic.
 If you have Win-Zip on your computer, the zipped file will look like a file cabinet in a vice.
 If not, it will look like a regular folder, but with a zipper on it.

-Right-click on the zipped file . . . in this case, I'm able to choose "Open With" and "Compressed (zipped) Folders."
+Right-click on the zipped file . . . my old computer, I was able to choose "Open With" and "Compressed (zipped) Folders."
 This is a part of Windows for me.
 (See image at right for visual.)
 This immediately opened up the folder for me and I was able to just drag the extracted folder to a place on my desktop.
 No problem.

 MORE THOUGHTS: